-8.3 Climate Mitigation and Adaption in the Draft Plan
+8.4 Climate Mitigation and Adaption in the Draft Plan

 Climate Change, and considerations around Climate Mitigation and Adaption are to the forefront of the Draft Plan and specifically addressed in Chapter 3 - Climate Action.
-The Plan incorporates specific Climate Action polices (CA1, CA2, CA3, CA4) and objectives (CAO1, CAO2, CAO3) which support implementation of International and National objectives on climate action, transition to a climate resilient low carbon city, and alignment with the Climate Action Plan 2021 and Dublin City Council Climate Action Plan.
+The Plan incorporates specific Climate Action polices (CA1, CA2, CA3, CA4, CA5) and objectives (CAO1, CAO2, CAO3), including proposed new policy (to follow CA3) in PMA 3.7 which support implementation of International and National objectives on climate action, transition to a climate resilient low carbon city, and alignment with the Climate Action Plan 2021 and Dublin City Council Climate Action Plan.

-8.4 Interrelationship between Environmental Factors
+8.5 Interrelationship between Environmental Factors